-Gas leaks are both dangerous and very common in many homes across the country.
-Incidences involving gas piping result in an average of 17 deaths a year in the U.S. (Reference)
+Gas leaks are both dangerous and very common in many homes across Texas.
+Incidences involving gas piping leaks and explosions result in an average of 17 deaths a year in the U.S. (Reference)

 Fortunately, it’s not too complicated for a professional to fix most gas leaks in your home.
 Catch the leak early, and deal with it quickly to keep your home safe.
 In this article, you will find valuable information about finding a gas leak and an overview of what to do after you’ve found it.